×

 We asked foreigners in Uruguay what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats can search for homes in Uruguay by looking online for real estate listings, contacting local real estate agents, and networking with other expats who may have knowledge of the local housing market.
 Additionally, expats can look for rental listings in newspapers, online classifieds, and on social media.
-It is also possible to find furnished apartments for rent through online rental websites," said one in Uruguay.
+It is also possible to find furnished apartments for rent through online rental websites," said one foreigner living in Uruguay.

 "The local real estate agent for your desired area(s) is the best source for finding homes and properties for sale.
 Most of the real estate agents are longtime locals or expats that are willing to listen and accommodate your needs.
 It might take a while but they will find what you are looking for according to your budget and wish list.
 Every town seems to have their own agents and simply walking into one starts your home and/or property buying process.
-You will be happily surprised to find there is always at least one English speaker," explained one expat in Coastal Uruguay.
+You will be happily surprised to find there is always at least one English speaker," explained one expat living in Coastal Uruguay, Uruguay.

 About the Author